-A detailed study of the housing need across the Parish is provided in the supporting information.
+A detailed study of the housing need across the parish is provided in the supporting information.

-Policy CS1 of the Harborough Core Strategy requires new housing to meet the varied housing needs of the community in terms of issues that include tenure and affordability.
+HLP Policy SS1 The spatial strategy requires new housing to meet the varied housing needs of the community in terms of issues that include tenure and affordability.

-POLICY H4: HOUSING MIX - Any new housing development proposals should provide a mixture of housing types specifically to meet identified local needs in Great Bowden.
+POLICY H4: HOUSING MIX

+Any new housing development proposals should provide a mixture of housing types specifically to meet identified local needs in Great Bowden.
 Support will be given to dwellings of 1, 2 and 3 bedrooms and to homes suitable for older people and those with restricted mobility.
 The provision of self-build units is supported.
 4+ bedroom dwellings may be included in the mix of dwellings, but will be expected to comprise a clear minority.